A Biker’s Day In Santa Monica

 With its shimmering coastal splendor, pleasant ocean breezes, and near-perfect temperatures year-round, Santa Monica is an outdoor lover’s paradise.
 Add to that a bustling network of bicycle infrastructure and a rider culture that encourages two-wheeled transit, and the city offers a perfect setting to stage a day’s exploration by bike.
 Whether you’re seeking a leisurely seaside ride or a sightseeing adventure, grab a bicycle and head out on a tour of Santa Monica’s best attractions.

-In the Fairmont Miramar’s front drive, visit the valet desk to pick up a beach cruiser (complimentary to hotel guests), outfitted with a combination lock, a bell, and a generously-sized basket (perfect for stashing beach towels or a grab-n-go lunch from Dogtown Coffee).
+In the Fairmont Miramar’s front drive, visit the valet desk to pick up a beach cruiser (complimentary to hotel guests), outfitted with a combination lock and a generously-sized basket (perfect for stashing beach towels or a grab-n-go lunch from Dogtown Coffee).
 Alternatively, if guests prefer to zip around with some battery-powered assistance, they can rent an electric bike from Bike Attack Electric or Pedal or Not, which offers guided excursions covering the city’s most compelling draws.

 From the hotel’s Pacific-facing doors on Ocean Avenue, follow the sidewalk north, using the green “Beach Path” signs as your guide.
 One block away at California Avenue, cross the road toward the coast and descend the cement ramp as it arcs over the PCH and spills out on the edge of Santa Monica State Beach.